wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
 * Credit goes to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
 * Credit goes to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
+* Credit goes to [Damjan Gerli](http://www.damjan.net) for updating the Italian translation
 * Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
 * Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
 * Credit goes to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation